MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

 === Genetic Program

 The internal workings of genetic programs have already been explained.
-The exact hyperparemetrs of this genetic program will be discussed below.
+The exact hyperparemeters of this genetic program will be discussed below.

 The genetic program was run 3 times each time with an increasing number of individuals in the population while keeping the number of generations the same.
 The goal the genetic algorithms was to approximate the following equation: